 Kids seem to love the park and its birds from various origins: Asia, Africa and South America, including ostriches, peacocks, great hornbills, wreathed hornbills and some prehistoric and scary-looking ones.
-The most popular is the white cockatoos and other colourful parrots: Malay Lorikeet, the very green Wax-Billed Parrots and the ever-popular Macaw.
-At the top of the hill is the bird show, set in a very large amphitheatre with a beautiful Phuket house of Sino Portuguese style as a backdrop.
+The most popular are the white cockatoos and other colourful parrots: Malay Lorikeet, the very green Wax-Billed Parrots and the ever-popular Macaw.
+At the top of the hill is the bird show, set in a large amphitheatre with a beautiful Phuket house of Sino-Portuguese style as a backdrop.

 Note that being surrounded by walls and covered with a large net to stop birds from escaping, the place is rather hot and humid.
-The show starts with the usual over-grand and dramatic (and loud) music and an MC introduces each act and each bird by its nickname, but nothing will be said about the nature of the bird.
+The show starts with the usual over-grand and dramatic (and loud) music, and an MC introduces each act and each bird by its nickname, but nothing will be said about the nature of the bird.
 Birds will perform surprisingly well the tricks they have been trained to execute.
-Eagles, Owls and Hornbills majestically fly across the theatre to grab an object placed in the hand or the head of a volunteer.
+Eagles, Owls and Hornbills majestically fly across the theatre to grab an object in hand or the head of a volunteer.

 As mentioned earlier, Phuket Bird Park is a place to watch animals kept in cages or performing tricks for human entertainment, and while all seem to be very well treated and well looked after, it is for you to decide if you want to visit it or not.